the-carlisle-group/Abacus/APLSource/DocSource/UserGuide/CSS.md

 }
 ~~~

-A style sheet may be embedded in an HTLM document by specifying a `Style` property in the `html` element of the DOM.
+A style sheet may be embedded in an HTML document by specifying a `Style` property in the `html` element of the DOM.
 The Style property may be specified as a string (usually the result of `ComposeRules`) or an array of rule objects.
 The DOM2HTML function will compose the array of styles and create a style element under the head element when composing
 the HTML: